 People are usually a lot less shocked by a speaker goofing up than the speaker is about having done it.
 Therefore, if you then carry on after the goof; people are actually relieved for you, and even more relieved that you are up there instead of them.

-SECOND: Use a physical gesture to acknowledge the goof
+SECOND: You can use a physical gesture to acknowledge the goof

 It is in no way necessary to verbally apologize for a goof; unless, of course, you inadvertently insult someone or use inappropriate language.
 A simple shrug of the shoulders, along with a quizzical I can’t believe I said that expression on your face, is all you may need to do before continuing on with your message.

 THIRD: If possible, incorporate the goof into your speech

 If you can actually come up with some way, particularly a humorous way, to include the goof in your remarks; for example, if you can relate it to some point you wish to make, your speech will become much more memorable than it would have been otherwise.

-The four unadvertised bonuses of public speaking goofs, if you can learn to handle them well, are that:
+The four unadvertised bonuses of well handled public speaking goofs:

 (1) Knowing you don’t have to do it perfectly to do it well, you can feel much more comfortable giving speeches;

-(2) People will tend to pay better attention after you have goofed;
+(2) Strange but true: people tend to pay better attention after you have goofed;

 (3) You will more effectively impress your audience with your expertise and knowledge of the subject (not to mention your unflappable demeanor); and

-(4) You will become much more relatable to your audience as a person, and thus more likely to accomplish the goals you set for yourself in giving the speech in the first place.
+(4) You are much more relatable to your audience as a person, and thus more likely to accomplish the goals you set for yourself in giving the speech in the first place.